budden/semdict/static/jsdiff/README.md

 3. npm init, press enter many times and "yes" when it asks
 4. npm install diff --save
 5. Steal new_dir/node_modules/diff/dist/*.js to here.

+(Repo is at https://github.com/kpdecker/jsdiff , it has a web page example)